jeanmi151/gaia/README.md

 - your metadatas
 - the maps & contexts you can access

+if your datadir isn't in `/etc/georchestra`, point the `georchestra.datadir` environment variable to the path where your datadir is located.

 ## pages

 here's a quick list of pages/routes implemented so far, the goal is to have as